 Oxford Open Learning will write to all students who we believe are sitting exams in the summer series in the preceding autumn.
-We will give you detailed instructions and supply any forms if you require them.
+We will give you detailed instructions about how to find a centre and how to book your exam.

 GCSE/IGCSE, 21st February

 A levels , 21st February

 Do not work to these dates.

 Most popular centres get booked up very much in advance so you should start early.
 Many centres will no longer take Private Candidates after Christmas and some are even saying none after the 1st December.
 You may still be able to book an exam after the official deadlines but your choice of centre will be very limited and you will have to pay expensive late entry fees.

 If we do not know when or where you are sitting your exam, or you do not follow our instructions, then we cannot help you and things can go badly wrong.
 Please always keep us informed of your intentions and please return the Permission Form so that we know where you are sitting.

 Exams with no Coursework/NEA